How to Practice Coding Interviews at Home

 Removing category hints is the hardest condition to replicate on your own.
 Most platforms show the problem tagged with its pattern or data structure, and you need a way to see problems without those labels.
 Shuffle problems from different categories into a random queue so you don't know if the next one is a graph problem, a DP problem, or a two pointers problem.

 For execution limits, give yourself 3-5 total code runs per problem, counting both "Run" and "Submit" together.
 This forces you to mentally trace your solution before hitting the execute button.
 Walk through 2-3 test cases by hand and check your edge cases on paper first.
-The mental dry run is the skill most engineers skip entirely, and it's the one interviewers watch for most closely.
+The mental dry run is the skill that gets skipped most often, and it's the one interviewers watch for most closely.

 Close the editorial tab and the discuss forum.
 If you can't solve it within the time limit, write down what you tried and where you got stuck, then move on to a different problem.
 Come back to it after solving 2-3 other problems.
 The struggle itself builds retrieval strength that reading the answer immediately doesn't.